androidsmart/androidsmart.github.io/content/cusrom/Xiaomi/Poco/Poco x6/Recovery/PitchBlack.md

 Download PitchBlack Latest version for Xiaomi Poco X6 Garnet

 ## Changelog
-- Upstream Kernel to 4.19.307
+- Update KernelSU version up to tag v0.6.8
-- Updated hals to latest versions from LA.UM.9.15.2.r1
-- Added Unlimited GPhotos feature
+- Don't encrypt userdata with FBE by default
+- Override all partition props with stock props
-- Enabled blur by default
+- Enable DT2W by default
-- Switched to SkiaGL as HWUI renderer
-- Added memory optimization prop
-- Make LMKD more balanced
+- Set animation and transition scale to 0.5x
-- Speed up animations and transitions
+- Update many ZenParts icons and strings
+- Improve overall performance

 ## Download Link
 [Download](https://payoffyes.com/fbz37smn33?key=a6ae3c4640a1737a2a572d122c10794c)